-The project aims at improving the quality of Europeana’s digital content by developing a standalone online platform for enriching metadata of selected cultural items.
+The project developed a standalone online crowdsourcing platform for enriching metadata of selected cultural items from Europeana collections

-The standalone online platform will connect to the Europeana Core service platform through interaction with the Europeana Application Programming Interface (API), the Annotations API, and the Entity API.
+The standalone platform connects to the Europeana Core service platform through the Europeana Search, Annotations, and the Entity APIs.

 National Technical University of Athens, Greece